🎄 Christmas sale Up to 63% Off

 • Audio interface

-One of the most important DJ mixing techniques for beginners is to learn all of the tools and how to use them in a DJ set.
+One of the key DJ mixing techniques for beginners is learning how to use all of these tools together in a DJ set.

 Decks